holices/journeyjoy/README.md

 <br>

-### 3. Now go back to the root directory and access the MYNOTES folder and run it:
+### 3. Now go back to the root directory and access the FRONTEND folder and run it:

 ```bash
 # Install the packages needed to run the project